SolaceDev/solace-spring-cloud/solace-spring-cloud-stream-binder/HEADER_USER_PROPERTY_MAPPING.md

 ## Backward Compatibility

 This feature is fully backward compatible:
-- If no `headerToUserPropertyKeyMapping` is configured, the binder behaves exactly as before
+- If no `headerNameMapping` is configured, the binder behaves exactly as before
 - Existing applications will continue to work without any changes

 ## Best Practices